 Tracy Dell’Angela loves to ask questions and write stories.
 She roots for the underdog, wants our nation to reimagine schools and the teaching profession, and seethes about how much school inequity she sees.
 She spent most of her career as a journalist covering schools and crime.
-She and her husband raised two daughters in a diverse suburb of Chicago and are now paying two college tuitions.
-She currently works as the managing editor of Education Post and formerly explored her wonkier side communicating school research at the University of Chicago and the Institute of Education Sciences at the U.S. Department of Education.
+She and her husband raised two daughters in a diverse suburb of Chicago.
+She currently runs an education foundation in her community and formerly served as managing editor of Education Post.
+After leaving journalism she explored her wonkier side communicating school research at the University of Chicago and the Institute of Education Sciences at the U.S. Department of Education.
 She is Californian by birth and a Chicagoan in spirit.
 She loves the outdoors and all animals, especially her spoiled “dingo” dog.

 Laura Waters was weaned on education and equity issues because her mom was a social worker and her dad was a social studies teacher in New York City public schools.
 She can no more get this passion out of her blood than she can her New York accent, even though she has lived in Central Jersey now for over 20 years.
 She and her husband have four children, and her youngest has multiple disabilities.
 Laura has been on her local school board for 12 years.
 She keeps education leaders on their toes at NJ Left Behind.